 “we define love- placing someone else’s concerns ahead of your own.
 If that kind of self-sacrificial love rules in your marriage, than tyranny isn’t a problem.”

+Well, this is sounding better!
+No, I don’t want my husband to die!
+But, I do agree that husbands should be caring for their family, truly caring, not just being the martyr.
+That makes much more sense!
 It’s not the first time I’ve heard the obedient wife verse, but I’ve always skimmed over it quickly, trying not to take that little part about obedience in, thinking, “It was the times.
 It was their culture..”.
 I don’t remember ever hearing that great relationship advice for men!
 Die for your spouse!
 Wonder why it hasn’t been very poplar?

 I got to thinking about the way my marriage works.

 If I’m truly honest with myself, I do let my husband make the final decision on important matters.
-Not because he is so knowledgeable, or always right, but because I love and respect him and I want peace throughout the family.
+Not because he is more knowledgeable, or always right, but because I love and respect him and I want peace throughout the family.
 If I feel strongly about something, we talk it over and often he will give me my way, but when we have completely disagreed, it’s always been worth it for me to step down and let him take the lead.

 This really only covers about ONE PAGE of this great book!

 Many other important topics and issues are addressed in My Beloved and My Friend.

 The answers are from scripture and explained in a way anyone can understand and apply them.
 And written by people who understand!
 Who have lived through some of the worst storms and are still holding strong to each other.